Your guide to admissions, scholarships & grants

 We’re looking for the independent thinkers:

 We seek college-bound seniors who want to do a little something different after high school — the independent thinkers who are interested in connecting with the larger world before diving into a traditional college experience.
 As educators, we recognize that standardized tests can often show only a limited snapshot of a student’s potential, therefore we place heavy emphasis on leadership abilities and community service.
-If you are an achiever who is world curious and wants to make a difference, Verto is the place for you.
+If you are a globally-curious achiever who wants to make a positive impact, Verto is the place for you.

 The Application Process: